blairious/CozyHasher/README.md

 ```
 CheckHash() will take the user inputs(Username, Password) and the known hash for the given user(KnownHash), all as strings, and will return a True value if the username and password match the hash, and a False value if they do not.

-As a note: Make sure to always store resulting string in a variable.
+As a note: Make sure to always store the resulting string in a variable.
 The final hash may include escape characters.

 ## Testing